Sweden's Evolution bets online casinos will outstrip physical venues

 "Innovation is a very important factor as to why Evolution has been so successful with its games," he said.

-Rivals include London-listed Playtech, while Evolution’s Carlesund said the Swedish firm also competes with Netflix and other net-based entertainment providers.
+Rivals include London-listed Playtech (PTEC.L), while Evolution's Carlesund said the Swedish firm also competes with Netflix (NFLX.O) and other net-based entertainment providers.

 Playtech said on Wednesday that its online growth had been very strong in the first four months of 2021 and it was ahead of its forecasts for operating profit.